meyfa/CobolCraft/README.md

 - [X] fall damage and void damage, dying, and respawning

-Note that blocks with multiple states, orientations, or interactive blocks require large amounts of specialized code to make them behave properly, which is way beyond the scope of this project.
+Note that blocks with multiple states, orientations, or interactive blocks require large amounts of specialized code to make them behave properly, and many of these are not yet supported.
-Some are supported, however:

-- torches (all variants)
-- slabs (all variants)
-- stairs (non-connecting)
-- rotated pillars, such as logs or basalt
-- buttons (non-interactive)
-- doors (including interaction)
-- trapdoors (including interaction)
-- beds
-- signs
+Working blocks include: torches, slabs, stairs, rotated pillars (e.g. logs), buttons (non-interactive), doors, trapdoors, beds, and signs.

-## How-to
+## Getting Started

 CobolCraft was developed using GnuCOBOL and is meant to be run on Linux (x86_64 or arm64 architectures).
 Support for other operating systems such as Windows has not been tested.